xvik/dropwizard-guicey/src/doc/docs/guide/bindings.md

 visible for jackson serialization will be presented.

 !!! note
-    Jackson will see all properties which eather have getter and setter or annotated with `@JsonProperty`.
+    Jackson will see all properties which either have getter and setter or annotated with `@JsonProperty`.
 For example,
     ```java
     public class MyConfig extends Configuration {